 Whether you have a studio apartment, small home or a tiny room in your home that you would like to enhance, there are some basic rules for small room design that can help you make the most of your small space.

 - One of the biggest mistakes when decorating a small room is to fill the room with overstuffed or large furnishings.
 Smaller rooms and homes require smaller or more lightly scaled furniture.
-If you have a large, heavy piece of furniture that is absolutely fabulous, consider using it as a focal piece and then scaling down your other pieces.
+If you have a large, heavy piece of furniture that is fabulous, consider using it as a focal piece and then scaling down your other pieces.

-- In any small space, it’s important to not to feel boxed in.
+- In any small space, it’s essential not to feel boxed in.
 Keep your furnishings low to give the eye a place to roam, and choose pieces with clean lines.
 Balance the room with a few verticals, like a calming piece of artwork or a narrow floor vase with tall reeds.

 - Consider smaller versions of necessary furnishings, like a loveseat instead of a sofa or a full-sized bed instead of a queen.
 Or choose furniture that can be tucked away when not needed, like an extendable dining table, folding chairs or nest of tables.

 - Even in small rooms, be sure to define spaces.
 Use rugs and furniture placement to set up a conversation and other, definitive areas in main living spaces.

 - When decorating a small room, incorporate open shelving.
 Closed shelving and storage will visually pull the walls forward, making your room appear even smaller.